The Ultimutt Staffordshire Bull Terrier Handbook

 Health Conditions Staffordshire Bull Terrier can be prone to

 Like many breeds, Staffies are prone to some health conditions.
 These are rare but it’s good to look out for them.
-A genetic condition called Hip Dysplasia, whereby the joint doesn’t fit properly into the hip socket, can cause discomfort and ultimately arthritis over time.
+A hereditary condition called Hip Dysplasia, whereby the joint doesn’t fit properly into the hip socket, can cause discomfort and ultimately arthritis over time.
 The symptoms of this are limping, or difficulty getting up or down.
-The best way to alleviate the risk from this is to maintain a healthy weight in your pooch (and in severe cases, surgery).
+The best way to alleviate the risk from this is to avoid rigorous or excessive exercise during early development and maintain a healthy weight in your pooch (and in severe cases, surgery).
 As well as Hip Dysplasia, owners should also be aware of Elbow Dysplasia, which can affect the elbow joint.

 Staffordshire Bull Terrier exercise